Unit and distinct distances in typical norms: Point sets with many special differences

 Here, we used that $\lambda_1\ge \lambda_2\ge \dots$ and $j_s\le (s-1)d+m+1$ for $s=1,\dots,r$.
 Recalling $k\le rd+m$ and $0=\lambda_{k+1}=\lambda_{k+2}=\dots$, we can conclude that

 Rearranging now gives $\sum_{j\in J}\lambda_j\ge (\lambda_1+\dots+\lambda_k-mM)/d$, as desired. \end{proof}

 \begin{rem} The assertion of the \Cref{lem:linear-algebra-greedy} can also be established in a shorter way by applying the matroid partition theorem of Edmonds and Fulkerson \cite{EF}.
 To do so, define $d+1$ matroids $M_1,\dots,M_{d+1}$ on the set of vectors $\{\textbf{u}_1,\dots,\textbf{u}_k\}$.
-Each of the first $d$ matroids $M_1,\dots,M_d$ is the usual linear independence matroid: a set of vectors is independent in it iff it is linearly independent.
-In the last matroid $M_{d+1}$, a set is independent iff it contains at most $m$ vectors.
+Each of the first $d$ matroids $M_1,\dots,M_d$ is the usual linear independence matroid: a set of vectors is independent if and only if it is linearly independent.
+In the last matroid $M_{d+1}$, a set is independent if and only if it contains at most $m$ vectors.
 If every subset $I$ of the vectors spans at most $d \cdot |I|+m$ of the vectors, then for every set of vectors $J$ the sum of ranks of $J$ according to the $d+1$ matroids $M_1,\dots,M_{d+1}$ is at least $|J|$.
 By the Edmonds--Fulkerson Theorem this implies that the set $\{\textbf{u}_1,\dots,\textbf{u}_k\}$ can be partitioned into $d+1$ subsets, where one of the subsets is of size at most $m$ and all others are linearly independent sets of vectors.
 This clearly supplies the conclusion of the lemma. \end{rem}

 Now, let us prove \Cref{lem:point-sets-key-lemma}, using \Cref{lem:point-sets-lin-independent,lem:linear-algebra-greedy}.